s-blu/writerey/docs/en/guide.md

 On the left side, you'll now have your created labels displayed.
 Choose the values you want to assign to this paragraph.
 When you now switch back to Write mode and your cursor is inside this paragraph, your labels will show up.

-There is more to them though.
+And there is more to them.

 ## Notes

 The second type of context information are notes.
 Just like sticky notes.
 You can add them on review mode either on the whole document, or your selected paragraph - or on your labels.

 If you add a note to a paragraph, it will only show up on this paragraph.
 If you have notes that you want on multiple places but not on the complete document, labels are what you're looking for.
-By putting Notes on label values, they'll show up on each paragraph that belongs to this label value.
+By putting notes on label values, they'll show up on each paragraph that belongs to this label value.

 You're having a ton of background information to that church scene 37 takes place?
-Label value 37 of Label Scenes is your friend.
+Label value `37` of label `Scenes` is your friend.

 ### How to create notes for the document or a paragraph

 1. Go to your document
 1. Switch to Review mode
-1. If you want the note on a paragraph, click on that paragraph and make sure the context of the "New Note" form is set to "Paragraph" -
+1. If you want the note on a paragraph, click on that paragraph and make sure the context of the "New Note" form is set to "Paragraph"
 1. Type in whatever you want to note down.
-Note Type and Colors are two ways to make a note stand out - just try it out.
+1. Note Type and Colors are two ways to make a note stand out - just try it out.
+Both are of solely visual effect.
+1. Hit the Plus-Button to add your note.

 ### How to create notes for a label value